First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

 A class~$\Sc$ of graphs (or binary relational structures) is \emph{small} if there exists~$c$ such that~$\Sc$ contains at most~$c^n \cdot n!$ structures on the vertex set~$[n]$.
 For instance, the class of trees is small, and more generally proper minor closed classes of graphs are small as shown by Norine et al.~\cite{NORINE2006754}.
 This was further generalised to classes of bounded twin-width by Bonnet et al. \begin{theorem}[{\cite[Theorem~2.4]{twin-width2}}] Classes of structures with bounded twin-width are small. \end{theorem} The reverse implication does not hold for graphs: there are small hereditary classes of graphs with unbounded twin-width~\cite{twin-width7}.
 These counterexamples have bounded maximum degree.
 One of the main results of~\cite{twin-width4} is that for classes of ordered graphs, bounded twin-width is equivalent to being small.
 We generalise it to tournaments.

-One may also wish to count structures up to isomorphism, rather than counting labelled structures as in the definition of small classes.
+One may also count structures up to isomorphism instead of counting labelled structures as in the definition of small classes.
 A strengthening of \cref{thm:small} when counting up to isomorphism was proved in~\cite{tww-perm}. \begin{theorem}[{\cite[Corollary~7.3]{tww-perm}}] For any class~$\Cc$ of structures with bounded twin-width, there is a constant~$c$ such that~$\Cc$ has at most~$c^n$ structures on~$n$ vertices counted up to isomorphism. \end{theorem}